GOD'S GRAND PLAN

 Though he were a Son, yet learned he obedience by the things which he suffered; (Hebrews 5:8—KJV)

 The entire period of time from the fall of Adam and Eve to the coming down to earth of the new Jerusalem has been for the purpose of teaching mankind stern obedience to the Father.
-God has begun this program by selecting from mankind a Church and teaching the church people to obey God carefully according to God's standard.
+In the beginning, mankind disobeyed God.
+God has begun this program by selecting from mankind a Church and teaching them to obey God carefully according to God’s standard.

-These people, the Church, the Body of Christ, the Wife of the Lamb, will be brought down from the spiritual Zion to the new earth, as we read in the last two chapters of the Book of Revelation.
+These people, the Church, the Body of Christ, the Wife of the Lamb, will be brought down from the spiritual Zion to the new earth, as we read in the last two chapters of Revelation.

 Each member of the Church, the Body of Christ, must be perfected in obedience.
-As soon as God is satisfied that each member of the Church has been perfected in obedience, that is, has ceased from their own works and are resting in the will of God in order to complete their personal destiny, they will be used of God to teach the remainder of mankind to obey God and also to worship the one true God.
+As soon as God is satisfied that these men and women have been perfected in obedience by ceasing from their own works and resting in the will of God in order to complete their personal destinies, they will be used of God to teach the remainder of mankind to obey God and also to worship the one true God.

 “I will set a sign among them, and I will send some of those who survive to the nations—to Tarshish, to the Libyans and Lydians (famous as archers), to Tubal and Greece, and to the distant islands that have not heard of my fame or seen my glory.
 They will proclaim my glory among the nations.”
 (Isaiah 66:19)

-At the end of the thousand-year period, God will release Satan from the Bottomless Pit.
-The fact that at this time a multitude of earth's people will follow Satan, reveals that even a righteous government cannot make the peoples of the earth obey and worship God.
-They must be accosted individually.
+At the end of the thousand-year period, God will release Satan from the bottomless pit.
+The fact that at this time a multitude of earth’s people will follow Satan, reveals that even a righteous government cannot force the peoples of the earth to obey and worship God.
+Individually, each man and woman must choose.

 I wonder if this camp of rebels, so easily seduced by Satan, remembered what they had read in the Bible.
 They were doing that which their Bible taught was leading to their destruction.